 SSAS Dimensions are the group of attributes (nothing but columns) based on the dimension tables in the Data Source View.
 All these attributes shown as attribute Hierarchies and Analysis services provide us an option to create User Defined Hierarchy as well.

-In SSAS dimensions are of two types such as Database Dimension and Cube Dimension.
+In SSAS, dimensions are of two types, such as Database Dimension and Cube Dimension.
 Please refer Difference between Database Dimension and Cube Dimension in SSAS article to know the Difference between Database Dimension and Cube Dimension in SQL Server Analysis Services.

 Creating Dimensions in SSAS Example

-Within the Solution Explorer, Right-click the Dimensions folder and select New Dimension from the Context Menu to create new one.
+Within the Solution Explorer, Right-click the Dimensions folder and select New Dimension from the Context Menu to create a new one.

-By clicking on the New Dimension option will open the Dimension Wizard.
+By clicking on the New, Dimension option will open the Dimension Wizard.